- What does frequent urination mean?

 Frequent urination is a problem if it affects your quality of life.
 And it’s essential to know the cause so that you’ll know how it will be treated.

-Frequent urination can also be indicative of prostate problems such as an enlarged prostate.
+Frequent urination in men can also be indicative of prostate problems such as an enlarged prostate.
 Men with this condition often experience an annoying trip to the bathroom every night.

 This comes with trouble starting a stream of urine, leaking, or dribbling.
 Even though an enlarged prostate is a natural by-product of getting older, it still needs to be managed.